muratkiziloz/mk-vue-table/README.md

 - **Custom Icons**: You can customize the sorting icons.
 - **Action Area**: Optionally, add an action area to the far right of each row where you can insert custom content using a template slot.
 - **Search Area**: Optionally, add search area to each column.
+- **Pagination**: Easily paginate your data to control the number of rows displayed per page.
+- **Conditional Row Coloring**: Change the background color of rows based on specific conditions.

 ## Installation